Fr4nkrabbit/Capstone2015/README.md

 # Capstone2015

-things that still need to be fixed in the music:
+## errors in the music parsing/generating

-Currently we populate everything as 4/4 and treat the time signature that way but as we are creating the measures in the function populateMeasure() we need to take into acount the actual time signature
+- [ ] currently when we are setting up the measures in the function populateMeasure() we are treating everything like it has a 4/4 time signature we need to start taking into acount the actual time signature and generate the measures with correct time signature

-So the vex can generate notes when given one of these numbers  1,2,4,8,16,32,64,128 so i am going to think of these as the vex standard notes
+We also need to deal with not standard notes ( the vex can generate notes when given one of these numbers  1,2,4,8,16,32,64,128 so i am going to think of these as the vex standard notes)

-  we also need to deal with not standard notes

-    dotted i think i have working correctly but its notes that 50% greater then a standard note size so basicly a dotted half note would take up .75 of a 4/4 messure or three beats
+- [x] dotted notes are notes that are 50% greater then a standard note size
+  - so basicly a dotted half note would take up .75 of a 4/4 messure or three beats

-    triplets these are notes that take three to make a standard note so it would take three triplet quarter notes to make one half note
+- [ ] triplets these are notes that take three to make a standard note
+  - so it would take three triplet quarter notes to make one half note

-    tied notes so ties are when a note continues and you add on another notes value to the length so this is for note lengths that arent standard or either of the two above we have to combine notes will we get soemthing of the         right length
+- [ ] tied notes so ties are when a note continues and you add on another notes value to the length
+  - so this is for note lengths that arent standard or either of the two above we have to combine notes will we get something of the         right length